m8b-dev/ether-binder/CONTRIBUTING.md

 # To contribute create a PR.

 Standard github contributing flow.
+Fork -> commit -> create PR.
+Don't PR to `master`, PR to `dev` branch.

 ### Code style

 Try to stick to code style:
 - this repo uses tabs not spaces for indents, one per level.
+Tab width = 4 spaces.
   Additional indentation with spaces is OK.
 - double quotes (`"`) are prefered over (`'`)
 - concat operator doesn't need whitespace, but it's ok if it has one in more complex expressions